-As part of COVID-19 primary care recovery, from 8 June primary care dental services (general dental practices and community dental services) may open to resume face-to-face care (both routine and urgent) for appropriate patient groups.
+As part of COVID-19 primary care recovery, primary care dental services (general dental practices and community dental services) should now be open for face-to-face care for appropriate patient groups.
 This includes delivery of both AGP and non-AGP procedures.
 All care must be delivered in accordance with the infection prevention and control and PPE requirements set out at Appendix 3.

-While this will re-introduce significant dental activity to local health systems, primary care dental services may still face pandemic related limitations and challenges (eg PPE availability, staffing issues).
+While this will re-introduce significant dental activity to local health systems, primary care dental services may still face pandemic related limitations and challenges (e.g. PPE availability, staffing issues).
+Similarly, the potential for local or national resurgence of COVID-19 may affect dental service delivery.
 Therefore, there is still a requirement for delivery of robust and safe urgent dental care services through NHS regional urgent dental care (UDC) systems and primary dental care providers.